hyzenberg22/Maze-Bank-Sparks-Foundation-Internship-June-2021-/README.md

 # TASK :- 1 BASIC BANKING SYSTEM
-This is the Sparks Foundation(GRIP) internship for the Month of the Julay 2021
+This is the Sparks Foundation(GRIP) internship for the Month of the JUNE 2021

 Technology Used.
     Front-end : HTML, CSS, Javascript & Bootstrap